 Prior to the beginning of any fiscal year, the Association's Board of Directors, by adoption of a resolution, may establish a Patronage Allocation Program to distribute its available consolidated net earnings.
 This resolution provides for the application of net earnings in the manner described in the Association's Bylaws.
 This includes the setting aside of funds to increase surplus to meet minimum capital adequacy standards established by FCA Regulations, if necessary, to increase surplus to meet Association capital adequacy standards, to a level necessary to support competitive pricing at targeted earnings levels, and for reasonable reserves for necessary purposes of the Association.
 After excluding net earnings attributable to the Association's FLCA subsidiary earned on a non-patronage basis, the remaining taxable earnings of the Association are eligible for allocation and distribution to eligible borrowers.
 Refer to Note 7, Members' Equity, of the Notes to the Consolidated Financial Statements, for more information concerning the patronage distribution.
-The Association has not declared estimated patronage distributions from 2010 through 2013.
-However, during the last three years, the Association has declared patronage distributions of \$2,000 in 2019, \$3,000 in 2018, and \$1,700 in 2017.
+During the last three years, the Association has declared patronage distributions of \$2,900 in 2020, \$2,000 in 2019, and \$3,000 in 2018.